sagemath/trac_to_gh/Issue 7814.md

 # Issue 7814: [with spkg; needs review] eclib ignores SAGE64 if OS is not Darwin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7814

 Original creator: drkirkby